oracle-quickstart/oci-weblogic-migration/README.md

 <secure-replication-enabled>false</secure-replication-enabled>
 ```

+> **Note:**
-**Note** This issue has been addressed in the latest code base, and the configuration is automatically handled by the migration tool.
+> This issue has been addressed in the latest code base, and the configuration is automatically handled by the migration tool.
 No manual action is required.
+>
+> However, if the `/var/log/owm/wls-restore.log` file indicates that this configuration step has failed, perform the above workaround manually **before starting the servers**, following the instructions provided in this section.

 ---